OTHER PROJECT MANAGEMENT ARTICLES

 But if you’re looking for something a little larger in scope, what options are

 there?
-Recent years have seen a few project management tools emerge which were
+Recent years have seen a few

 specifically designed for use in agile environments.
 One is V1 : Agile